Corynebacterium diphtheriae: Toxin

+Diphtheria toxin can also be produced by certain strains of Corynebacterium ulcerans and Corynebacterium pseudotuberculosis, which are zoonotic pathogens, as well as other phage-infected members of the C. diphtheriae complex.

 Identification

 To identify C. diphtheriae, a Gram stain is performed to show Gram-positive, highly pleomorphic organisms often looking like Chinese letters.
 Stains such as Albert's stain and Ponder's stain are used to demonstrate the metachromatic granules formed in the polar regions.
 The granules are called polar granules, or volutin granules, known under the eponymous name Babes-Ernst granules after their inventors Paul Ernst and Victor Babes.
 An enrichment medium, such as Löffler's medium, preferentially grows C. diphtheriae.
 After that, a differential plate known as tellurite agar, allows all Corynebacteria (including C. diphtheriae) to reduce tellurite to metallic tellurium.
 The tellurite reduction is colourimetrically indicated by brown colonies for most Corynebacterium species or by a black halo around the C. diphtheriae colonies.
 The organism produces catalase but not urease, which differentiates it from Corynebacterium ulcerans.
 C. diphtheriae does not produce pyrazinamidase which differentiates from Corynebacterium striatum and Corynebacterium jeikeium.